pragmaxim-com/chain-indexer/README.md

 ## DB schema

+Indexer uses block/tx/box indexes over hashes which allows for much better space efficiency and for ~ 10 000 txs/s speed for BTC and 8 000 txs/s
+for chains with assets like Cardano/Ergo.
+Chain tip is eventually consistent due to using indexes over hashes, ie. forks get settled eventually.

 ```
 PK           = unique pointer to an object
 BirthPK      = unique pointer to an object of creation